Incumbents prevailed in four local school and college trustees races, but challengers swept in Central Unified races. (GV Wire Composite)

 Martinez, who is director of operations at Fresno State’s ASI, was coming in second in a three-person race for the Fresno High region seat on the Fresno Unified School Board.
 He had given up what was probably a sure reelection to the Fresno County School Board when he opted in June to switch his candidacy and seek election to the Fresno Unified board.

-The incumbent, Andy Levine, was winning with 44%, followed by Martinez with 28% and Emma Villa, an attorney and special education advocate, with 27%.
+The incumbent, Andy Levine, was winning with 44%, followed by Martinez with 28% and Emma Villa, a special education advocate, with 27%.
 Villa’s showing is noteworthy because she entered the race shortly before the filing deadline and spent less than $2,000 on her campaign.
 By comparison, Martinez spent over $100,000, according to his most recent campaign finance report.
 Levine, a Fresno State lecturer, had spent $22,000, according to his campaign’s most recent report.

 In the Hoover region race, retired teacher Dan Bordona got an early start on his campaign — he announced his candidacy in 2023 — and benefitted from a union-bankrolled campaign treasury to beat incumbent Claudia Cazares.
 Bordona was winning with 51% to 49% for Cazares, a city of Clovis analyst seeking her third term on the board.